ASSERT-KTH/codrep-2019/README.md

 ## Command-line interface

-To play in the competition, your program takes as input input a folder name, that folder containing input data files (per the format explained above).
+To play in the competition, your program takes as input a folder name, that folder containing input data files (per the format explained above).

 ```shell
 $ your-predictor Files
 ```

 Your programs outputs on the console, for each task, the predicted offset ranking.
 By convention, character offsets start from 1, characters are utf-8 ones (i.e. they can be composed of one to four bytes).
-If there is no prediction made for certain task (by not outputting *\<path\> \<offset 1\> … \<offset n\>*), you will receive minimum score (which is 0) for the task, more information about this in **Evaluation metric** below.
+If there is no prediction made for a certain task (by not outputting *\<path\> \<offset 1\> … \<offset n\>*), you will receive minimum score (which is 0) for the task, more information about this in **Evaluation metric** below.

 ```
 <Path1> <offset 1> <offset 2> … <offset n1>